SWING: Unlocking Implicit Graph Representations for Graph Random Features: Kernel Estimation on Synthetic Datasets for Additional Kernels

 For this reason, we introduce importance sampling.
 Specifically, we propose, and find effective, sampling from the proposal distribution:

 where $\mu$ denotes the median norm of the data points and $\alpha$ is a hyperparameter.

-\section{Kernel estimation on synthetic datasets for additional kernels}
+\section{Kernel Estimation on Synthetic Datasets for Additional Kernels}

 This appendix reports additional results on synthetic point clouds for the diffusion kernel and the $d$-regularized Laplacian kernel.
 All experiments follow the same experimental protocol described in Section~\ref{sec:experiments}: point clouds are generated with constant expected density, kernel weights are constructed using a Gaussian affinity, and performance is evaluated using the relative Frobenius Norm Error (FNE).
 The same values of $p_{\text{halt}}$, number of random walks, and random feature constructions are used throughout.
+For the hyperparameter search, we evaluated five Gumbel--Softmax temperatures uniformly spaced in the standard interval $[0.1,1]$.
+For the scaling parameter, we evaluated five values logarithmically spaced in $[0.1,10]\times N^{1/3}$.

 Figures~\ref{fig: synthetic diffusion} and~\ref{fig: synthetic d-reg lap} report the kernel approximation error as a function of the number of random features for the diffusion kernel and the $d$-regularized Laplacian kernel, respectively, across increasing point cloud sizes.
 As in the $p$-step random walk case, the approximation error decreases monotonically as the number of random features increases.
 For a fixed number of random walks, the proposed method consistently attains lower approximation error than the GRF baseline for a suitable range of random feature dimensions.